|Delivery:||Small live online & in-person workshops (4 per course on average)|

 We accept credit and debit cards and also direct bank transfers as payment for all of our training courses.

-No there is no dress code for our courses.
+No there is no dress code for our line manager training course.

 Please come wearing whatever you are most comfortable in.

-This course is for people looking to master the essential skills of line management so yes absolutely.
+Yes.
+This course is for people looking to learn line management regardless of their current role.